-Doing what’s best for the horse is on the minds of all of the members of the board of directors, according to Gunnar Otness of Duvall, Washington, who is the chairman of the AQHA Amateur Committee.
+Doing what’s best for the horse is on the minds of all of the members of the board of directors, according to Gunnar Otness of Duvall, Washington, a former chairman of the now-disbanded AQHA Amateur Committee.

 “There have been several directors’ meetings where it’s gotten pretty hot and heavy,” Gunnar says.
 “Some of the guys were in tears on some of the items that came up – they were so passionate about where they stood on the issue.

 “AQHA’s direction comes from directors, through the Executive Committee.”

 Directors welcome suggestions from members, he says, and communication is key.

 “Without members writing in and presenting proposals, we wouldn’t have anything,” he says.
 “That’s where I’m coming from when I say that as a director, don’t be afraid to talk to people.
 There’s nothing to hide here.
 We’re not in secrecy.”